gregory-sale/gregory-sale.github.io/_posts/2024-08-19-Heat-geek-mini-store-analysis.md

 Giving `m` = 107.5 L. So he is using the FAT store (110 L).

+We can also roughly infer the tank temperature at the top (the flow from the heat pump) and the bottom of the tank (the return flow to the heat pump).

 Finally, the other important parameter is the heat exchanger.
 We know the surface area, but the U value is going to be a pretty big guess.
 Shell and tube heat exchangers are in the region of 350 -1500, but this lacks fast tank side fluid flow, which will limit heat transfer.
-We can pick 500 W/m2.K as a baseline, assuming all other features are well optimised for heat transfer.
+We can pick 500 W/m<sup>2</sup>.K as a baseline, assuming all other features are well optimised for heat transfer.

 Running the simulation using the following logic